Phocis (ancient region): Third Sacred War (356–346 BC)

+Hellenistic period

+They took part in the Lamian War on the side of the Athenians against Antipater.
+In 279 BC helped to defend Thermopylae against the Gauls and joined the Aetolian league.

 Henceforth little more is heard of Phocis.
 During the 3rd century BC, Phocis passed into the power of Macedonia and of the Aetolian League, to which in 196 BC it was definitely annexed.

+Roman period

 Under the dominion of the Roman Republic the Aetolian League was dissolved, but was revived by Augustus, who also restored to Phocis the votes in the Delphic Amphictyony, which Phocis had lost in 346 BC.
 Augustus instituted an Achaean synod (σύνοδος) comprising the dependent cities of Peloponnese and central Greece; this body sat at Argos and acted as guardian of Hellenic sentiment.
 This Achaean synod is last heard of under Trajan.